datapractice/machinelearners/log.md

 - working on genomics chapter.
 Missing knn figure.
 I have it, but its not in the list of Figures at the front of the book; TODO: make revised figure list.
 - brought back the pdf I submitted in July 2016 to check if there were problems - none really in relation to figures etc, that I can find.
 Also has all footnotes.
 Can send this.
 Added as book_submitted_july2016.pdf
 - allayed some of my anxieties about differences between files by comparing that July PDF to the ones I've been working with.
 They are more or less the same.

+## Wed 15 Mar 2017 09:25:09 GMT
+- have 6 pages left on the 2nd part, but don't really feel like doing them.
+The chapter is crap!
+I did them anyway.
+- starting part3 file -- did first 10 pages of 77.
+If I do 30 pages tomorrow and 30 on Friday, I'm done.